HaiderAltaf/CS6910_Assignment2/README.md

     --batch_normalisation : Batch Normalization in each layer: True or False

 ### Training our CNN model
-I have created training function called __train_partA.py__.

-We can run the code using command line arguments.
+I have created training function called __train_partA.py__ file, we can run the code using command line arguments.

 Or we may also use .ipynb file for partA problem to train the model and test it.